A novel observable for $C\!P$ violation in multi-body decays and its application potential to charm and beauty meson decays: Introduction

 The disadvantage of the regional $C\!P$ asymmetry in multi-body decays is also obvious.
 Once focusing on a small region of the phase space, the experimental study of regional $C\!P$ asymmetries will suffer from low statistics.

-In this paper, other than the regional $C\!P$ asymmetry, we are going to introduce a new observable to measure the $C\!P$ violation in three-body decays, which, according to our analysis below, can almost effectively double the statistics comparing to the conventionally defined regional $C\!P$ asymmetries.
-Furthermore, this new observable could potentially promote the discovery of $C\!P$ violation in three-body decays of beauty and charmed hadrons.
+In this paper, other than the regional $C\!P$ asymmetry, we are going to introduce an observable to measure the $C\!P$ violation in multi-body decays of heavy mesons, which according to our analysis below, can almost effectively double the statistics comparing to the conventionally defined regional $C\!P$ asymmetries.
+Furthermore, this observable could potentially promote the discovery of $C\!P$ violation in multi-body decays of beauty and charmed mesons.